Robot vacuums are learning to avoid dog poop. But that’s not all they can see.

 To maneuver around turds, the luxury vacuum uses a set of sensors to navigate around a room and map your furniture layout.
 If an object lies in its path that it suspects is a chord or dog poop, it’ll take images of the objects and send them to a smartphone app.

-iRobot built over 100 physical models of pet droppings, and trained algorithms on over a hundred thousand images to get the device to avoid crap, the company said in a video posted on Twitter.
+The company built over 100 physical models of pet droppings, and trained algorithms on over a hundred thousand images to get the device to avoid crap, the iRobot said in a video posted on Twitter.

 If the gadget continuously encounters cords in a specific part of the room, it might mark off that area as a potential “keep out zone” for you to confirm on the app.
-It may even learn when and where you typically like for it to clean and figure out more opportune times to roam around based on when you’re away from home, said Angle.
+It may even learn when and where you typically like for it to clean and figure out more opportune times to roam around based on when you’re away from home, Angle said.

 It’s not just iRobot rolling out advanced vacs with more powerful vision and decision-making capabilities.
 In January, Samsung revealed a “JetBot90 AI+” with object recognition backed by Intel’s AI software.
-The $1,300 vacuum doubles as a home security camera, allowing people to live stream their rooms from robot eye level.
+The $1,300 vacuum doubles as a home security camera, allowing people to live-stream their rooms from robot eye level.
 The device is also supposed to avoid dog droppings and cables, the company says.

 But experts say AI-powered home devices raise privacy considerations, in part because of the intimacy of the data they collect.

-“People are used to thinking about whether Alexa is listening in on their house, or what the Ring doorbell is capturing outside, but they might not realize that the existence of a camera on their vacuum could present those same types of concerns,” said Tom Williams, Assistant Professor of Computer Science at the director of the Mines Interactive Robotics Research Lab at the Colorado School of Mines.
+“People are used to thinking about whether Alexa is listening in on their house, or what the Ring doorbell is capturing outside, but they might not realize that the existence of a camera on their vacuum could present those same types of concerns,” said Tom Williams, assistant professor of computer science at the director of the Mines Interactive Robotics Research Lab at the Colorado School of Mines.

 While audio-based home assistants are common, “once you move video into the home, it results in a bunch of new things being captured that audio alone wouldn’t be able to do,” he said.